LZDQ/umbra.nvim/README.md

 # TODO

-1. - [ ] export each style into a colorscheme like tokyonight-*, and allow different custom highlights for each of them
-2. - [ ] lualine support
 3. - [ ] more styles.
 Planning on release 'rose' and 'pure', and (probably not going to happen because I don't like light themes) 'lumen'.